The ten to whom Paradise was promised: Sunnism

 The list appears in several 9th-century hadiths collected by Ahmad ibn Hanbal (780–855), Ibn Sa'd (c.
 784–845), Abu Dawud (817/818–889), and al-Tirmidhi (825–892).
-The canonical list as recorded by these early Sunni authors only omitted the name of Mu'awiya, which was replaced either by Muhammad himself or by Abu Ubayda ibn al-Jarrah.
-Apart from that, the developing Sunni tradition represented by these 9th-century authors was happy to endorse a list of companions which did not only include the four Rashidun caliphs (the legitimacy of whose caliphate it supported against the Shi'is), but also the names of all the major warring parties at the First Fitna (Uthman, Ali, Talha, Zubayr), who could thus be seen as absolved from the sins of civil war by the prophet's promise of Paradise.
+The canonical list as recorded by these early Sunni authors only omitted the name of Mu'awiya, which was replaced either by the prophet Muhammad himself or by Abu Ubayda ibn al-Jarrah.
+Apart from that, the developing Sunni tradition represented by these 9th-century authors was happy to endorse a list of companions which did not only include the four Rashidun caliphs (the legitimacy of whose caliphate it supported against the Shi'is), but also the names of all the major warring parties at the First Fitna (Uthman, Ali, Talha, Zubayr), who could thus be seen as absolved from the sins of civil war by Muhammad's promise of Paradise.

 The term al-ʿashara al-mubashsharūn itself does not yet appear in these early hadiths, but seems to have originated in later Sunni literature.
 In this literature, the concept of the ten mubashsharūn developed as a special form of praise for the closest of Muhammad's companions, the emulation of whom had always been a defining element of Sunnism.
 Hadiths extolling each of the ten mubashsharūn were brought together in works that were especially devoted to them, examples of which include: